burdiuz/traceability-matrices/README.md

 - `--output-dir` - Required, path to folder where generated HTML files should be stored
 - `--compact=true` - Optional, uses [compact variant of HTML table](https://burdiuz.github.io/traceability-matrices/generated_coverage_compact/features/Records-_-Category.html), categories displayed as rows instead of columns.
 Default value is false.
 Might be preferable way of rendering features with deep structures.
 - `--force-cleanup=true` - Will remove all contents of output folder before generating new content.
+- `--theme` - Sets UI theme, supported values are "light", "dark", "hc-light" and "hc-dark". "light" is the default theme.

 Example: